flaviurosca/flaviurosca/README.md

 ## 💫 About Me:
 Results-driven frontend developer with a passion for crafting efficient and innovative solutions.
+Proficient in React and modern technologies such as TypeScript, Redux, and Node.js, with a solid foundation in web development.

 ![](https://komarev.com/ghpvc/?username=flaviurosca)